murkl/d2launcher/docs/README.md

 # Installation

-You will need a Diablo II installation to work! (the script will ask you for the location)
+You need the Diablo II installation files for the script to work!
+(You will be asked for the location in the script)

 ## Arch Linux